chrislardner/sim-game/README.md

 4. **Track & Field Season (Weeks 15–39)**:
    - Weekly meets with track events.
-   - Points awarded for top 6 finishers in each event.
+   - Points are awarded for the top 6 finishers in each event.

 5. **Track & Field Playoffs (Weeks 40–41)**:
    - Similar to cross country playoffs but based on track events.